harris-junseo-lee/harris-junseo-lee.github.io/_pages/about.md

 subtitle:

 profile:
-  align: right
+  align: left
-  image: harris.jpg
+  image: junseo.jpg
-  image_circular: true # crops the image to make it circular
+  image_circular: false # crops the image to make it circular
   more_info:

 news: false # includes a list of news items